-i second the two bedroom option, just because of the privacy issue – it might seem fine at first, but when there’s no other place to escape to, that probably won’t end well (especially since you’re all good friends and are all studying at school – that’s a lot of pressure on top of being couples)posted almost 4 years ago
+i second the two bedroom option, just because of the privacy issue – it might seem fine at first, but when there’s no other place to escape to, that probably won’t end well (especially since you’re all good friends and are all studying at school – that’s a lot of pressure on top of being couples)posted about 4 years ago

 when you say one room, do you mean bachelor apt? or do you mean one bedroom?

 because at least with a one bedroom apt, one couple can get the bedroom and the other could get the livingroom area. but still thats pretty tight.